Ankan1998/Ankan1998/README.md

   <br>

-- 📱 Professional Experience in Cross-Platform Mobile development in Flutter
+- 📱 Professional Experience in Cross-Platform Mobile development in Flutter, Native Android Development in Kotlin
 - 💻 Learning Microservices
 - 😍 Interested in Computer Vision, NLP, GAN and GraphML
 - 💖 Hobbies: Technical Blogging, Geo-politics and Chess